ethereum-optimism/community-hub/src/docs/governance/gov-fund.md

 - **Phase 0** will run pre-Airdrop #1.
   Project eligibility is determined by on-chain metrics.
-  Proposals are reviewed and approved by the Optimism Foundation.
+  The Optimism Foundation will work with eligible projects to construct applications before review and approval by the Token House (OP Holders and their delegates).

 - **Phase 1** will start post-Airdrop #1.
   Any project on Optimism is eligible to submit a proposal.
-  Proposals are reviewed and approved by the Token House (OP holders), subject to oversight by the Optimism Foundation.
+  Proposals are reviewed and approved by the Token House (OP holders and their delegates).

+Approved OP allocations will be sent to the wallet address in the proposal.
+A claims process may be required.

 All OP tokens received by projects in both Phase 0 and Phase 1 will be allocated at the discretion of that project to incentivize future sustainable growth of their community on Optimism.

 ## Phase 0

 Phase 0 is designed to reward existing projects that have driven growth of the Optimism ecosystem.
 This phase begins May 3 and stays open for proposals until May 24.

 The amount of funding for each project is determined by a set of on-chain metrics, calculated via a snapshot of the Optimism chain on April 1, 2022 at 12:00am UTC.